fkarg/fkarg.github.io/_posts/2020-02-01-zero-to-one.md

 > the only sustainable growth is viral growth

-## Criticism

-I have not yet gotten around to think really critically about all of the content.
-I think most things check out, even though some are portraied as more contrarian than they actually are.

-## Key Takeaways
+## Feedback
-1. Successful people are not successful because of what they did, but _why_ they did what they did and _how_ they did it
-2. Build up from first principles
-3. Have a healthy relationship about competition, and something to strive for
-4. Chances happen randomly, be prepared to become lucky
-5. VCs will not fund non-massive-return-opportunities
-6. A strong foundation and team spirit is key to success
-7. Marketing is much more important than most people realize
-8. You build for the future only, so if there is no chance to continue existing in the future, don't build it
+You read the book as well and I paraphrased something wrong, or misunderstood a whole chapter?
+Do reach out to me, I am very happy to talk about these interpretations, and maybe change my mind!

 ---

-# Meta:
+**Meta**
 So I'm experimenting in how to better read books currently.
 The approach for GTD was to simply recapitulate each chapter in it's 'full' content, but I don't think it was that successful.
 One of the obstacles was the continuous lagging behind.
 Like, I've read a few chapters more, but this is not yet reflected in the post about it.
-So I tried to, instead, just write down the overall key takeaways, without sorting them in chapters, or going in as much detail.
+So I tried to, instead, just write down the overall notes, while sorting them in chapters and going in as much detail as necessary.
 I'll probably keep it that way.